December 01, 2022

 Several factors can cause a noticeable change in your body odor.
 They include:

 If you’ve ever noticed your urine smelling different after eating certain foods, you understand how what you eat affects the odors you produce.
-Scents can also be released by your pores.
+Your pores can also release scents.

 For example, onions and garlic contain sulfur-like compounds.
 When your body breaks these foods down during digestion, it frees those compounds to be released through your pores.

-Some medical conditions can cause a change in body odor, including:
+They are correct in believing or suspecting that some medical conditions can cause a change in body odor.
+This includes:

 If you start an exercise program and work out more than previously, you may notice your body odor becoming stronger.
 Gaining significant weight can also cause a more noticeable body odor.

-Other factors like stress or anxiety and hot, humid weather can cause you to sweat more or cause your sweat to evaporate more slowly, resulting in a stronger body odor.
+Other factors like stress or anxiety and hot, humid weather can cause you to sweat more or cause your sweat to evaporate more slowly, resulting in a more robust body odor.

 Hyperhidrosis and Body Odor